spacefaringiyo/iyo-s-Variant-Generator-Latest/README.md

 -   Developed by iyo.
 -   Co-developed with **Gemini**, a large language model from Google.
 -   Special thanks to Corporate Serf for providing feedbacks and suggestions.
+-   Salzi for giving me heads up on unaccounted for issues & providing suggestions / recouces
+-   moxy for testing and suggesting reload scenario folder after generation

+-   testing / using during development process
+    にしろうさん, xvv

 ## License